borkdude/blog/posts/oss-updates-jul-aug-2026.md

   - Runs at [multi-snake.michielborkent.nl](https://multi-snake.michielborkent.nl)

 - [Reagami](https://github.com/borkdude/reagami): A minimal zero-deps Reagent-like for Squint and CLJS
-  - Add `reagami.ssr`, rendering hiccup to an HTML string on the JVM, babashka, squint and CLJS. `reagami.core/render` hydrates a server-rendered page by adopting the existing DOM instead of clearing the root
+  - Add `reagami.ssr` to render hiccup to an HTML string on the JVM, Babashka, Squint and CLJS.
+See [Server-side rendering](https://github.com/borkdude/reagami#server-side-rendering)
+  - `reagami.core/render` (the regular render function) now hydrates a server-rendered page.
+It adopts the existing DOM instead of clearing the root
-  - Add [create-reagami-app](https://github.com/borkdude/reagami/tree/main/create-reagami-app): `npm create reagami-app my-app` scaffolds a Vite project with hot reload and a browser nREPL
+  - Add [create-reagami-app](https://github.com/borkdude/reagami/tree/main/create-reagami-app).
+Run `npm create reagami-app my-app` to create a Vite project with hot reload and a browser nREPL
-  - **Breaking**: `:on-render` takes a map, `(fn [{:keys [node lifecycle state save]}])`, and the hook chooses its own state through `save` instead of returning it
+  - **Breaking**: `:on-render` now takes a map: `(fn [{:keys [node lifecycle state save]}])`.
+Call `save` with a value to keep it for the next call, and read it back as `state`.
+In previous versions, the hook took three arguments and its return value became the state
   - Move reordered nodes with `moveBefore` where the browser has it, so a moved subtree keeps its iframe state, animations, focus and selection ([#54](https://github.com/borkdude/reagami/issues/54))
-  - Custom element support: `value`, `checked`, `selected` and `disabled` are set as attributes on a tag with a hyphen, custom events reach the element through `addEventListener`, and the same rule applies in SSR.
-Includes a [web component example](https://github.com/borkdude/reagami/tree/main/examples/web-component)
+  - Set `value`, `checked`, `selected` and `disabled` on a tag with a hyphen as attributes, not as JS properties.
+A custom element observes attributes, so a property never had any effect.
+Native elements still handle them as properties
+  - Custom events, e.g. `:on-rated`, now reach the element through `addEventListener`, because a browser only wires an `on*` property for standard events
+  - Add [web component example](https://github.com/borkdude/reagami/tree/main/examples/web-component).
+A `<todo-list>` custom element, used from Squint, from JavaScript with and without Reagami
-  - Fix a memory leak with `:on-render` nodes, and performance work on the vdom
+  - Fix memory leak with `:on-render` nodes and other `:on-render` improvements
   - I gave a talk about Reagami at [Func Prog Sweden](https://www.youtube.com/watch?v=X0PowSdliXs)

 - [cljbang](https://github.com/borkdude/cljbang.el): a Clojure-like language that runs as Emacs Lisp